conduktor/conduktor-docs/docs/gateway/concepts/06-Interceptors-and-plugins/01-Plugins.md

 $ curl POST http://localhost:8888/admin/interceptors/v1/interceptor/myOwnInterceptor -d @request-payload.json
 ```

-The priority number define the order on which the set of interceptors will be applied in the request/response pipeline.
+The priority defines the order on which the set of interceptors will be applied in the request/response pipeline.